cwilson0005/Week-3-Day-1-HW/homework.md

 9. The cinema would also like to make the Guardians movies a back to back feature.
 Find out the show time of "Guardians of the Galaxy" and set the show time of "Guardians of the Galaxy 2" to start two hours later.

+A. SELECT show_time FROM movies
+   WHERE title = 'Guardians of the Galaxy'

+   INSERT INTO movies (title, year, show_time) VALUES ('Guardians of the Galaxy 2', 2017, '20:55')

 ## Extension

 1. Research how to delete multiple entries from your table in a single command.